ai-autocoder/vscode-todo/README.md

 ### Global, Workspace & File-specific Management

-Tasks and notes can be organized across different scopes — whether available globally for the user, tied to your current workspace or a specific file.
+Tasks and notes are organized across three different scopes, each with its respective tab:

+1. **Global Tab**: Data accessible for the user across workspaces.
+2. **Workspace Tab**: Data tied to the current workspace.
+3. **File-specific Tab**: Data associated with a **specific file** within the current workspace.
+The file displayed in this tab is **automatically updated** to reflect the **most recently focused file** in the editor.
+However, you can **pin** the tab to a specific file, preventing it from changing when you switch focus to other files.
+Additionally, you can **manually select** and display data for any file that already has an associated record from the list on the left-hand side.

 ### Markdown Support for Todos and Notes